buddhaman/tim_engine/readme.txt

     Also make a competition and give a reward of 150 dollars to someone who makes the most creative creature.

     IDEA: Export creature texture as image.
 Tag bodyparts (manualy in editor). put your own body on it in gimp.
+(Done)
     IDEA: @ Lex Fridman in mijn volgende tweets.
 En @openai over hun ES paper.
 Denk groots
     IDEA: Schrijf website waar gedeeltes van ecosystemen gedownload kunnen worden.
 Animeer creatures in javascript.